 ARSIS Greece (Association for the Social Support of Youth)

-ARSIS Greece is a non-governmental organization, specializing in the social support of youth who are in difficulty or danger.
-Further ARSIS actively advocates their rights.
+ARSIS Greece (Association for the Social Support of Youth) is a non-governmental organization, specializing in the social support of youth who are in difficulty or danger and actively advocating for their rights.
 The organization´s main target is the prevention of youth marginalization, the elaboration of policies, which defend youth rights and the active social support towards disadvantaged young people.